XguihuaX/llm_project/README.md

 **Others**

-  1:The src mainly contains the project's .py files and .ipynb files, data contains the original data and related markdown images, and doc explains all the required libraries, the setup and use of the ollama library, and the method for creating sub-models.
+  1 The src mainly contains the project's .py files and .ipynb files, data contains the original data and related markdown images, and the doc explains all the required libraries, the setup and use of the ollama library, and the method for creating sub-models.
 The result directory (cleaned_data;      llama; llama2, llama2 Alab experiment) stores the results of various parts.

-  2:For ollama, the corresponding pre-trained models must be set up and downloaded locally before the code can be executed.
-For more usage of ollama, see the original ollama project: ollama GitHub.
+  2 For Ollama, the corresponding pre-trained models must be set up and downloaded locally before execution.
+For more usage of Ollama, see the original Ollama project: ollama GitHub.

     methods:

-    I:Download ollama:
+    I Download Ollama:

       Windows: OllamaSetup.exe